Logo

 On February 9,2023, Mary Peltola voted against a resolution condemning the Local Resident Voting Rights Amendment Act of 2022, the District of Columbia's plan to allow non-citizens to vote in local elections.

-Mary Peltola is the first US Representative from Alaska born in the state.
+Mary Peltola is the first US Representative from Alaska to be born in the state.

-An Alaska Native, Mary Peltola is a tribal member of the Orutsararmiut Native Council.
+Mary Peltola is an Alaska Native and a member of the Orutsararmiut Native Council.

-Mary Peltola is a member of the Russian Orthodox Church in Alaska.
+Mary Peltola is Orthodox Christian and belongs to the Orthodox Church in America.